The Black American Inventors, Scientists, and Engineers Who Changed the World - Part Two

 10 - Harold Amos: microbiologist, professor

-A curious and extraordinary student, Harold graduated top of his class from a segregated school in Pennsauken.
-Later on, he obtained his undergraduate degree from Springfield College in Springfield with Summa Cum Laude (With Highest Honor) in 1941; he majored in Biology and did a minor in Chemistry.
+A curious and extraordinary student, Harold graduated at the top of his class from a segregated high school in Pennsauken.
+He received an academic scholarship to attend Springfield College in Massachusetts, graduating summa cum laude in 1941 with a major in Biology and a minor in Chemistry.

-After graduating with his M.A. in 1947, he went on to earn his Ph.D. in 1952 becoming the first African-American to get a doctoral degree from this Division of Medical Sciences at Harvard.
+After his discharge from the army, in 1946, Amos enrolled in the Biological Science program at Harvard Medical School.
+He received his M.A. in 1947 and his Ph.D. in 1952, becoming the first African-American to earn a doctoral degree from the Division of Medical Sciences at Harvard.

-A Fulbright Fellowship took Amos back to his beloved France to the Pasteur Institute, a Mecca for American scientists.
-He returned to Harvard as a faculty member, directing an unusually broad array of studies for over 30 years.
+A Fulbright Fellowship took Amos back to his beloved France to work and study at the Pasteur Institute.
+After this, he returned to Harvard as a faculty member in the Department of Bacteriology and Immunology (later renamed Microbiology and Molecular Genetics), directing an unusually broad array of studies for over 30 years.
 He had an infinite passion for teaching, which he described as one of his greatest joys.

 Amos was close to his students, following their careers as well as their personal lives with the enthusiasm.
 He remained active as a faculty member at Harvard Medical School for nearly 50 years.